 Although I think this conversation ought to include thoughtful persons whatever

-the level of their commitment to Lutheran thinking, I myself hold an unqualified
+the level of their commitment to Lutheran and biblical thinking, I myself hold an unqualified

 quia subscription to the Lutheran Confessions.
 I've actually made a